The Status of Neutrino Cosmology: Standard $\Lambda$CDM, Extensions, and Tensions: Introduction

 Additionally, neutrino's dual behavior, acting as radiation at early times and transitioning to dark matter-like evolution during later structure formation, places them in an unique position in cosmology.
 As neutrinos transition from relativistic to non-relativistic states, they initially travel at nearly the speed of light, which affects their diffusion scale and has important consequences for gravitational clustering and the growth of large-scale structures.
 Once they become non-relativistic, the energy density of neutrinos is primarily determined by their total mass:

 where $\rho_{\nu}^0$ and $\rho_{\rm crit}^0$ are respectively the total neutrino and critical density of the Universe today and $h$ is the Hubble constant in units of $100\,\mathrm{km \,s^{−1}\,Mpc^{−1}}$.
 In this expression, we use the temperature of neutrinos that provides $N_\nu = 3.044$.
 The absolute neutrino mass scale has been probed using beta decay, with the KATRIN experiment currently providing the best bound on the beta-decay effective neutrino mass of $m_{\nu,\beta} < 0.45\,\text{eV}$ at 90\% confidence \cite{Katrin:2024tvg}.
-Despite these advancements, this bound is still about 20 times less stringent than state-of-the-art cosmology constraints \cite{DESI:2024mwx}.

 The presence of massive neutrinos has varied effects on CMB observables.
 An increase in neutrino mass impacts the late-time non-relativistic matter density, altering the angular diameter distance to recombination and the late integrated Sachs Wolfe (ISW) effect.
 The transition of neutrinos to a non-relativistic state also induces variations in the Universe's pressure-to-density ratio, observable through the early ISW effect, and reduces the overall signal of weak lensing of CMB anisotropies because of free-streaming suppression of the large scale structure that produces the lensing of the CMB.
 It is this last observable, lensing of the CMB, that makes high angular resolution CMB observations highly sensitive to neutrino mass \cite{Kaplinghat:2003bh}.
 Because the suppression of the matter power spectrum of large-scale structure (LSS) by neutrinos occurs below the horizon scale of matter-radiation equality, an increase in the dark matter density, $\Omega_\textrm{cdm}$, can compensate the presence of matter neutrinos in LSS clustering observations, making neutrino mass positively correlated with increases in $\Omega_\textrm{cdm}$.